-The Law Society is required to publish details of the Insurance Arrangements to Law Practices and Practitioners (Regulation 84(3)).
-This is specified in the Annual Information Booklet which is released prior to the commencement of the new insurance year.
+The Law Society is required to publish details of the PII arrangement and does so in the Annual Information Booklet which is released prior to the commencement each insurance year.

-The Law Society arranges insurance for Law Practices.
-Law Practices are issued with a Certificate on behalf of the Underwriters.
-This is evidenced by an insurance certificate provided to Law Practices.
+Law practices are issued with a Certificate on behalf of the Underwriters.
 The terms and conditions of the Certificate are Schedule 1 to the Master Policy.

-Ceased Law Practices and former practitioners previously insured through Law Mutual (WA) are also entitled to cover under the Master Policy in respect of professional indemnity claims arising from the practice of law during their previous periods of insurance through Law Mutual (WA).
+Ceased law practices and former practitioners covered under previous PII arrangements are entitled to cover under the Master Policy in respect of civil liability claims arising from the practice of law during their previous periods of coverage.

-The Certificates are issued in the Law Practice’s legal name and not their trading name (if it differs from the legal name).
-The certificates are not issued in the names of individual practitioners.
-Who is ‘insured’ is set out in the definition section of the Certificate of Insurance.
+The Certificates are issued in the name of a law practice’s legal entity and not it’s trading name (if it differs from the legal entity).
+The Certificates do not include the names of individual practitioners.
+Who is ‘insured’ is set out in the definition section of the Certificate.

-For information about arranging or renewing your Insurance Arrangements please read the Annual Information Booklet.
+For information about arranging new or ongoing coverage under the PII arrangement, please read the Annual Information Booklet.

 New applications or request for changes during the insurance year